-The listing of the Company's common shares moved from the Canadian Securities Exchange ("CSE") to the TSX Venture Exchange ("TSXV") on February 23, 2015 under the ticker "ACH".
+The listing of the Company's common shares moved from the Canadian Securities Exchange ("CSE") to the TSX Venture Exchange ("TSXV") on February 23, 2015 and trades under the ticker

-The ticker on the TSXV changed to "ARCH" on February 24, 2017.
-On May 16, the Company's common shares began trading in the U.S. on the OTCQB Venture Market under the ticker "ACHFF".
+"ARCH".
+On May 16, 2018, the Company's common shares began trading in the U.S. on the OTCQB Venture Market under the ticker "ACHFF".

 The Company had 47,360,179 Common Shares outstanding as of May 7, 2010.
-As of the date hereinabove, the Company has 57,912,429 common shares outstanding.
+As of the date hereinabove, the Company has 58,495,179 common shares outstanding.
 Please see ITEM 14 below for more information on the Company's outstanding shares, warrants and options